PoCInnovation/Workshops/software/17.gRPC/README.md

 ### :outbox_tray: Unary gRPC call

-> Starting with the unary call.
+> :bulb: Starting with the unary call.
 You can think as this as the standard Request/Response model.

 In this step, you must create: